-- If Tier 2 sampling is conducted in accordance with the Ecology-provided guidance, it is not necessary that a work plan be prepared or submitted to Ecology. - While an environmental consultant may complete Tier 2 sampling, the approach should be relatively basic so that individuals with limited to no soil sampling experience can perform the sampling.
-For example, consider providing guidance for collecting a specific number of samples per acre and per depth increment. - Allow for averaging of concentrations in areas with isolated concentrations of lead or arsenic above the cleanup level consistent with MTCA.
+- If Tier 2 sampling is conducted in accordance with the Ecology-provided guidance, it is not necessary that a work plan be prepared or submitted to Ecology. - Allow for averaging of concentrations in areas with isolated concentrations of lead or arsenic above the cleanup level consistent with MTCA.
 This would limit isolated exceedances requiring large-scale cleanups. - Limit the maximum required number of samples collected to 50 to reduce the effort of handling and processing a significant number of samples. - If desired, a work plan can be submitted for review and approval by Ecology to conduct Tier 2 sampling using a modified approach. - Composite sampling should be considered to characterize areas of similar history or to reduce the number of collected samples analyzed at a laboratory. - If soft or hard capping is the preferred remedy for a property, Tier 2 sampling is not needed, as described in the Cleanup Process section.